 - Just like any government breach of contract claims case, any defense to the agency’s claim for damages must also have supporting evidence.

 Breach claims must be brought under the Contract Disputes Act, 41 U.S.C. §§ 7101–7109 (2012).
 Under that Act, presentation of a breach claim to a contracting officer is a prerequisite to the Court of Federal Claim’s jurisdiction to hear the case on appeal.

 All claims by a contractor against the government shall be in writing, submitted to the contracting officer for a decision, and certified if more than $100,000).
 See more about board jurisdiction.

-To avoid costly mistakes in breach of contract claims against the government, call our claims and disputes attorneys at 1-866-601-5518 for a free initial consultation.
+To avoid costly mistakes in breach of contract claims against the federal government, call our claims and disputes attorneys at 1-866-601-5518 for a free initial consultation.